-Please join us for a screening of Season 5, Episode 1 “Morning After” and Season 5, Episode 9 “Kissing Your Sister”.
-The screening will be followed by a Q&A with Actress/Producer Julia Louis-Dreyfus, Writer/Executive Producer/Director David Mandel and Actor Tony Hale.
-The event will be moderated by the Pollock Theater Director Matt Ryan.
+We were joined for a screening of Season 5, Episode 1 “Morning After” and Season 5, Episode 9 “Kissing Your Sister”.
+The screening was followed by a Q&A with Actress/Producer Julia Louis-Dreyfus, Writer/Executive Producer/Director David Mandel and Actor Tony Hale.
+The event was moderated by the Pollock Theater Director Matt Ryan.

 Actress/Producer Julia Louis-Dreyfus

 Julia Louis-Dreyfus earned worldwide acclaim for her portrayals of Elaine Benes in hit series Seinfeld (NBC, 1989–1998) and Christine Campbell in The New Adventures of Old Christine (CBS, 2006–2010), and is celebrated for her current work as Vice President Selina Meyer in Veep, for which she has won five consecutive Emmy Awards, a Television Critics Award, a SAG Award, in addition to three Golden Globe nominations.
 She has received eight Emmy Awards (twenty-two nominations total), one Golden Globe Award (eight nominations total), seven Screen Actors Guild Awards (sixteen nominations total), two Television Critics Association Awards (three nominations total), five American Comedy Awards (ten nominations total), and has received the Charlie Chaplin Britannia Award for Excellence in Comedy.